Chevrolet 400: Chevrolet 400 Argentina

-In 1964, GM released the "Super", which showed a slight touch up on its front portion showing a whole new grill.
+In 1964, GM released the "Super", which showed a slight touch up on its front portion showing a whole new grille.
 The Super premiered the new inline "230" six-cylinder engine (3769 cc), 127 HP and a Holley R2751 carburetor, and equipped with 3-speed manual transmission as usual.

 In 1967 Chevrolet launched the 400 "Super Sport", the most aggressive version of the line that featured a more powerful engine and an innovative gearbox.
 These had the 250 cubic-inch OHV Six, and ZF 4-speed selector with trigger shifter, released just this year.
 The Super Sport, equipped with this engine-box duo, produced 155 HP.
 It also came equipped with a 2-barrel Holley RX 7214-A carburetor.
 It also brought updated front-end styling with quad round headlights.

 That same year, racer Carlos Alberto Pairetti was crowned champion of Turismo Carretera driving a prototype Chevrolet nicknamed "The Orange Thunder" ('El trueno naranja' in Spanish), the name adopted due to the color of the unit, equipped with a 250 engine with a transmission similar to the Chevrolet Corvette.